 Britain is increasingly a multi-cultural, multi-faith society.
 This course helps you to develop consideration and appreciation for the cultures of others and tolerance for their customs.
-Also, you will learn to respect the moral duty humans have towards one another and the search for justice and fairness.
+As well as this, you will learn to have respect for the moral duty humans have towards one another and the search for justice and fairness.